 Lesson 3: Mystery pins are the blind bags of pin trading.

 Sometimes cast members will have pins turned over so you can only see the back, not the actual pin itself.
 Mystery pins are like blind bags for pin trading.
 If you want a mystery pin, you tell the cast member and you’re stuck with whatever pin they flip over.
 They were my favorite, especially after I saw one of my TravelingMom friends land two or three more exciting pins through mystery selections.
 Sometimes Disney cast members will also ask you a Disney trivia question you have to answer before you get a mystery pin.
 The questions are normally pretty easy, but I did get stumped once or twice.

 TravelingMom Tip: If you’re with a group, have someone who is done trading ask if there is any way to see the mystery pins.
 We had a couple of cast members willing to show the non-trading traveling mom (and all of us nearby) the mystery pins for the price of a correct answer to a Disney trivia question.
-Often times cast members won’t give you the option to see them, but it worked enough times that it doesn’t hurt to ask.
+Often cast members won’t give you the option to see them, but it worked enough times that it doesn’t hurt to ask.

 Lesson 4: It’s not annoying.
 Or just for kids.

 Both of those thoughts ran through my head at various times over the course of the weekend.
 However, after talking to numerous cast members and asking if it was annoying to have people looking at their pins, the resounding answer was no. Most of the cast members were not only happy to show us their pins, they loved that particular part of their job.
 And even when we were closing down the Disney Store in Disney Springs, the cast members were coming from all over the store to show off their pins and tell us, three grown women, stories about their experiences pin trading.
-So no, it’s not annoying or just for kids; it’s for everyone.